TEST 2: Testing The Heater Element's Resistance

 If the heater element is fried, your multimeter will show an open (usually indicated by the letters OL) or a number over 10 K Ωs.

 Let's take a look at your test results:

-CASE 1: Your Corolla's rear O2 heater's resistance is within factory specification.
+CASE 1: The multimeter confirms that the rear O2 heater's resistance is within factory specification.
 This test result tells you that the rear O2's heater is OK.

 CASE 2: Your multimeter showed an open circuit (OL).
 This confirms that the rear O2's heater element, on your Corolla, is fried.
 Replacing the rear oxygen sensor with a new one will solve the P0141 trouble code lighting up the check engine light (CEL).

-- In TEST 1 you verified power and Ground is reaching the sensor's heater.
+- Confirmed that power and Ground is reaching the sensor's heater (TEST 1).

 - In this test you have confirmed that the heater element's resistance is out of specification.

-You can find a complete list of 1.8L Toyota tutorials in this index:
+You can find a complete list of 1.6L Toyota tutorials in these two indexes: